RickG7191/EnderWire-Open/README.md

 ### CAD
 Complete Fusion 360 files are included in the CAD folder.
 Beware, there a upwards of 100 files in the Fusion 360 Archive (.f3z).
-A single STEP file is also included, however it's very large and may be difficult to use.

 ### STLs
 STL files ...soon